 - Leave in a warm place to rise until doubled in size.

-- Bake in the middle of the oven at 200C for 15-20 minutes, when the buns should be brown on top and the bases sound hollow when tapped.
+- Bake in the middle of the oven at 200℃ (400℉, Gas 6) for 15-20 minutes, when the buns should be brown on top and the bases sound hollow when tapped.

 - Turn out onto a wire rack to cool.

-The fresh yeast was bought from my local baker, just a two minute walk away.
+I bought the fresh yeast from my local baker which is just a two minute walk away.
 The wholemeal flour comes from Cotehele Mill, not far away in the Tamar Valley.
 So, I’m entering these vegan Cornish saffron buns into Shop Local over at Elizabeth’s Kitchen Diary.